PlanktoScope/forklift/README.md

 # forklift

-A software distribution and configuration management system to simplify maintenance and customization of software in embedded computers at scale.
+A GitOps-inspired software distribution and configuration system for operating customizable scientific instruments at scale.

+Note: this is still an experimental prototype and is not yet ready for general use.

 ## Introduction